nicholaslimck/corrosion-analyser/README.md

 After the container is deployed, open the browser and navigate to [http://localhost:8050](http://localhost:8050)

 ### Run with Docker Compose
-Download docker-compose.yml into your private server:
+Download docker-compose.yml into your local machine:
 ```shell
 curl https://raw.githubusercontent.com/nicholaslimck/corrosion-analyser/main/docker-compose.yml > docker-compose.yml
 ```